 Our management's discussion and analysis of our financial condition and results of operations is based upon our unaudited condensed consolidated financial statements, which have been prepared in accordance with United States generally accepted accounting principles, or U.S. GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, as well as the expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 We consider certain accounting policies related to research and development expense, accruals and stock-based compensation to be critical policies.
-There have been no changes to our critical accounting policies since we filed our 2016 Form 10-K with the SEC on February 17, 2017.
-For a description of our critical accounting policies, please refer to our Form 10-K we filed with the SEC on February 17, 2017.
+Other than the implementation of Topic 606 there have been no changes to our critical accounting policies since we filed our 2017 Form 10-K with the SEC on March 14, 2018.
+For a description of our critical accounting policies, please refer to our Form 10-K we filed with the SEC on March 14, 2018.